rajeshuppala1449/CollBeet-Admin/docs/gcpcomputedeploy.md

     1. In `app` section, change `name` field with your app name.
 For example: `collbeetapp3000`
     1. In `docker` section, change `image` field with following docker image - **abernix/meteord:node-12.14.0-base**

+1. Change to **.deploy** directory,

+    `cd .deploy`

 1. Locally set up the remote servers you have specified in your config by running the following command,

     `mup setup --verbose`